 When you’ve been hurt on the job, it is your right to file a workers’ compensation claim, but that is just one of your rights.
 What happens if an employer threatens to fire you or fires you for seeking to file workers’ comp?
 Well, here is what Minnesota law says an employer can’t do:

 - Threaten to fire you for seeking workers’ compensation

 - Fire you for seeking workers’ comp benefits

-If they try and do these things, they can be in a great deal of trouble due to being in violation of the Minnesota Workers’ Comp Act (WCA).
+If they try to do these things, they can be in a great deal of trouble due to being in violation of the Minnesota Workers’ Compensation Act (WCA).
 If this happens, you should tell your St. Paul workers’ compensation attorney immediately.

 What To Do If Termination Is Threatened Or Completed

 If your employer threatens to fire you or successfully fires you when seeking workers’ compensation, there are things that you can do, such as: